-The success of the Swiss Life brand is constantly measured on the local front by independent institutes, which review brand awareness and perception.
-Swiss Life also regularly assesses the anchoring of its purpose externally among the general public, among customers following interaction with Swiss Life and also internally among its employees.
-The findings are continuously used to develop and adjust marketing measures.
+The success of the Swiss Life brand is continuously measured at local level by independent institutes, which conduct surveys on brand awareness and perception.
+Swiss Life also regularly assesses the anchoring of its purpose among the general public, among customers following interaction with Swiss Life and also internally among its employees.
+The findings are used to develop and adjust marketing and communication measures on an ongoing basis.